Annual Crime / Fire Safety Report

 Students, employees and guests of CSB and SJU are encouraged to report all criminal activity and other emergencies to campus security.
 CSB Department of Security and SJU Department of Life Safety Services are the security offices to which all criminal reports are to be procesed.
 Security officers will request assistance from law enforcement, rescue, fire and ambulance as appropriate.
 CSB and SJU reported crime documentation is forwarded to local law enforcement officials for follow up investigations and victims assistance.
 Members of the campus community are strongly encouraged to adhere to all local, state and federal laws and college rules of conduct. members of the campus community violating laws or college/university policies are referred into the campus judicial system for appropriate action.

-Institutional policies are published in CSB's " Every Woman's Guide" and SJU's " J-Book".
+Institutional policies are published in CSB's " Bennie Book" and SJU's " J-Book".
 Both student handbooks are electronically published on the home web sites (http://www.csbsju.edu) and include disciplinary policies and rules for their enforcement.
 An annual review and update serves to inform students of any changes in policies (e.g., resident agreement, alcohol, visitation, sexual harassment, parking violations, etc.) as well as college services (e.g., counseling, health advocates, food service, bus service, etc.).
-Employees receive institutional policies published in hard copy Faculty Handbooks and Staff Handbooks.
-In addition, the CSB/SJU Joint Human Rights Policies and Procedures, dealing with issues of human rights, sexual harassment and sexual assault, are distributed to each student and employee by the Human Rights Officer.
+In addition, the on-line location for CSB/SJU Joint Human Rights Policies and Procedures dealing with issues of human rights, sexual misconduct and other related issues are published for future reference and use.

 Crime Awareness / Alerts